Fully equipped yacht

 After the morning coffee in the town square, we'll set sails to the south of the island Cres, then take a break to swim in a turquoise water on an isolated island along our route.
 Here you can actually see that isolated Kvarner islands really have one of the cleanest seas in the planet.

 The bridge connecting the islands opens only twice a day for the passing yachts and it is a sight to see.
-You can dine in one of the local taverns and try freshly caught fish, done on a traditional grill.
+You can dine in one of the local taverns and try freshly caught fish, prepared on a traditional grill.
 Later take a walk along the historic route of this city-museum.

 In the morning you can ascend up the hill ridge, elevating over the town to catch the early sunrise.
 Sailing along the aromatic forrests of Lošinj island, we will soon reach the distant island of flowers - Ilovik.